Muswell Hill's Number 1 Football Development Programme

-The teaching and learning process is different in this class than in the other age-group classes.
-In the Parent-Child class, the main teachers will be the parents.
+When using parent-child activities, the main teachers will be the parents.
 The coach’s role is to show the parents what to teach their children.
 The coach needs to set-up activities which will encourage learning, but address the parents when demonstrating and explaining how these activities work.
 (This is also a good age-group for getting parent-child couples to demonstrate something they are doing well – it encourages them to work together, gives a sense of reward and gets them used to performing in front of others).

 The Parent-Child class gives us an excellent opportunity to show parents how they can support their children as they learn to play and grow-up in football.
 Some of the key points that coaches can try to get across are: